morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 The point system does not account for portability so if that is important to you then you should consider the Netgear A6210.

+Final note: This is a very limited test of a few selected adapters out of many adapters that are available so please take this document as general guidance that may prove to be useful for Linux users when selecting a USB WiFi adapter for purchase.